iWriteGigs

 Question #33

-A There has been no research conducted on the effects of color and test performance
+A Color has no impact on test taker performance

 B Test taker performance has shown to be better using green ink